-Applications to the Fiscal Year 2013 (FY13) Prostate Cancer Research Program (PCRP) are being solicited for the Assistant Secretary of Defense for Health Affairs, Defense Health Program (DHP), by the U.S. Army Medical Research Acquisitions Activity (USAMRAA).
+Applications to the Fiscal Year 2014 (FY14) Prostate Cancer Research Program (PCRP) are being solicited for the Assistant Secretary of Defense for Health Affairs, Defense Health Program (DHP), by the U.S. Army Medical Research Acquisitions Activity (USAMRAA).
 The PCRP was initiated in 1997 to promote innovative research focused on eradicating prostate cancer.
-Appropriations for the PCRP from FY97 through FY12 totaled \$1.21 billion.
-The FY13 appropriation is \$80 million (M).
+Appropriations for the PCRP from FY97 through FY13 totaled \$1.29 billion.
+The FY14 appropriation is \$80 million (M).

-The mission of the FY13 PCRP is to find and fund research that will lead to the elimination of death from prostate cancer and enhance the well-being of men experiencing the impact of the disease.
+The mission of the FY14 PCRP is to find and fund research that will lead to the elimination of death from prostate cancer and enhance the well-being of men experiencing the impact of the disease.
 Specifically, the PCRP seeks to promote highly innovative, groundbreaking research; high-impact research with near-term clinical relevance; multidisciplinary, synergistic research; translational studies to support the fluid transfer of knowledge between bedside and bench; research on patient survivorship and quality of life; the next generation of prostate cancer investigators through mentored research; and research on disparities in the incidence and mortality of prostate cancer.

-PCRP Overarching Challenges (revised for FY13)
+PCRP Overarching Challenges (revised for FY14)

-Consistent with the program's mission to eliminate death from prostate cancer and enhance the well-being of men experiencing the impact of the disease, including those from disproportionately affected populations, each PCRP funding opportunity either requires or encourages (see Section I.B., Award Information below) applications to address one of the following three PCRP overarching challenges:
+Consistent with the program's mission to eliminate death from prostate cancer and enhance the well-being of men experiencing the impact of the disease, including those from disproportionately affected populations, each PCRP funding opportunity either requires or encourages (see Section I.B., Award Information) applications to address one of the following four PCRP overarching challenges:

-- Develop better tools to detect clinically relevant disease in asymptomatic men - Distinguish aggressive from indolent disease in men newly diagnosed with prostate cancer - Develop effective treatments and address mechanisms of resistance for men with high risk or metastatic prostate cancer
+- Develop better tools for early detection of clinically relevant disease - Distinguish aggressive from indolent disease in men newly diagnosed with prostate cancer - Develop effective treatments and address mechanisms of resistance for men with highrisk or metastatic prostate cancer - Develop strategies to optimize the physical and mental health of men with prostate cancer

-PCRP Focus Areas (revised for FY13)
+PCRP Focus Areas

-All applications for FY13 PCRP funding opportunities are also expected to address at least one of the following PCRP focus areas:
+All applications for the FY14 PCRP funding opportunities are also expected to address at least one of the following PCRP focus areas: